- US Online Poker

 FanDuel Sportsbook is the No. 2 platform in Illinois, as of early 2021.
 There’s no deposit match available here, but you will get a risk-free first bet up to $1,000.

-Its welcome bonus is limited to a $300 risk-free bet in Illinois.
-However, it’s a great choice for beginners, as it provides tons of guides and other documentation to help you learn the ropes.
+Its welcome bonus is a $5,000 risk-free bet in Illinois.
+The app is a great choice for beginners, as it provides tons of guides and other documentation to help you learn the ropes.